AkiraaMiyoko/Akiraa/README.md

 Walls (Grey boxes)- You must not BUMP onto it.
 If you bump on the walls, it will increase the bar of the noise level.

-Null (Entity's name) - The entity is dependent on the sound you make.
+NIL (Entity's name) - The entity is dependent on the sound you make.
 So you need to stay quiet!

 If a key is stuck inside the wall, restart the game since the keys and walls are spawned randomly around the map.